 Keep in mind, however, that even if you are able to have the $75.00 filing fee waived, you will still be responsible for paying mailing and copying costs, which can add up.
 You are required to serve various agencies (usually between 5 and 10) with copies of your expungement paperwork both before and after your hearing date.
 Moreover, these agencies must be served via Certified Mail, Return Receipt Request, which, as of 2017, costs $7.01 per mailing.
 Thus, Certified Mail costs can add up to $70.00 to $140.00 per expungement.
 In addition, you will have to pay for photocopying, envelopes, and stamps.

-Lowest Cost Guaranteed Expungement Lawyers – $695 Expungements
+Low Cost Expungement Lawyers – $695 Expungements

 As can be seen, although it is not easy to obtain a free expungement in New Jersey, in some cases it is possible.
 For those who are not able to obtain free expungement representation, low cost private expungement representation is usually the next best option.

 At Katherine O’Brien Law, we pride ourselves on being able to offer affordable expungement services for our clients.
-In fact, we are so confident that we offer the lowest expungement prices that we guarantee it.

 At Katherine O’Brien Law, we are passionate about creating opportunities for people who want to clear their criminal record for a fresh start.
 We also recognize that, due to their criminal records, many of our expungement clients are unable to afford large attorney fees and may require payment plans.

 Although we usually require a down payment of at least $300.00, we understand that not all individuals can afford this.
 Therefore, we work with our clients to find a payment plan that works with their financial abilities.